dotnet/AspNetCore.Docs/aspnetcore/grpc/aspnetcore.md

 ### Resolve HttpContext in gRPC methods

-The gRPC API provides access to some underlying data of the HTTP/2 message, such as the method, host, header and trailers.
+The gRPC API provides access to some HTTP/2 message data, such as the method, host, header and trailers.
 Access is through the `ServerCallContext` argument passed to each gRPC method:

 [!code-cs[](~/tutorials/grpc/grpc-start/samples/GrpcStart/GrpcGreeter.Server/Services/GreeterService.cs?highlight=3-4&name=snippet)]

-While this may be sufficient for many purposes, to ensure full access to ASP.NET Core APIs, the `HttpContext` representing the underlying HTTP/2 message can be accessed through the `GetHttpContext` extension method:
+`ServerCallContext` does not provide full access to `HttpContext` in all ASP.NET APIs.
+The `GetHttpContext` extension method provides full access to the `HttpContext` representing the underlying HTTP/2 message in ASP.NET APIs:

 [!code-cs[](~/tutorials/grpc/grpc-start/samples/GrpcStart/GrpcGreeter.Server/Services/GreeterService.cs?highlight=5-10&name=snippet1)]

 ### Request body data rate limit

 By default, the Kestrel server imposes a [minimum request body data rate](
 <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerLimits.MinRequestBodyDataRate>).
 For client streaming and duplex streaming calls, this rate may not be satisfied and the connection may be timed out.
-The minimum request body data rate limit must be disabled when the gRPC service include client streaming and duplex streaming calls:
+The minimum request body data rate limit must be disabled when the gRPC service includes client streaming and duplex streaming calls:

-C:\GH\aspnet\docs\4\Docs\aspnetcore\tutorials\grpc\grpc-start\samples\GrpcStart\GrpcGreeter.Server\Program.cs

 [!code-cs[](~/tutorials/grpc/grpc-start/samples/GrpcStart/GrpcGreeter.Server/Program.cs?highlight=8-17&name=snippet)]